Otumian-empire/swift-python/exercise14.md

 bool_list = [True, False, False, True]
 ```

-## types of list
+## kinds of list

-There are basically two types of list in python, the one dimensional list - a single list and then the multi-dimensional list - this can 2D, 3D, etc
+There are basically two kinds of list in python, the one dimensional list - a single list and then the multi-dimensional list - this can 2D, 3D, etc

-### one Dimensional list
+### One Dimensional list

 ``` python
 # sample of 1D list
 num_list = [1, 2, 3, 4, 5]
 ```

-### multi-dimensional list
+### Multi-dimensional list

 ``` python
 # samples of XD list